rust-lang/project-safe-transmute/rfcs/0000-safe-transmute.md

 The type `<Src as PromiseTransmutableInto>::Archetype` exemplifies the furthest extreme of non-breaking changes that could be made to the layout of `Src` that could affect its use as a source type in transmutations.
 Conversely, `<Dst as PromiseTransmutableFrom>::Archetype` exemplifies the furthest extreme of non-breaking changes that could be made to the layout of `Dst` that could affect its use as a destination type in transmutations.
 If a transmutation between these extremities is valid, then so is `Src: TransmuteInto<Dst>`.

-#### Common Use-Case: Promising a Fixed Layout
+#### Common Use-Case: As-Stable-As-Possible
-To promise that type's layout is completely fixed, simply `derive` the `PromiseTransmutableFrom` and `PromiseTransmutableInto` traits:
+[stability-common]: #common-use-case-as-stable-as-possible
+To promise that all transmutations which are currently safe for your type will remain so in the future, simply annotate your type with:
 ```rust
 #[derive(PromiseTransmutableFrom, PromiseTransmutableInto)]
 #[repr(C)]